THE WIZARD OF FORCE:

-Thanks as well to the owners, managers and staff of such bookstores as North Delta New and Used Books, Black Bond Books, the Book Bin/Bookaneer, Coles, White Dwarf Books, Granville Mall Book Company, Macleod’s, the Haunted Bookstore, Munro’s, Jane Ross Books, Read and Green Books, J & B Books and Chapters for their help and support over the years.
+Thanks as well to the owners, managers and staff of such bookstores as North Delta New and Used Books, Black Bond Books, the Book Bin/Bookaneer, Coles, White Dwarf Books, Granville Mall Book Company, Macleod’s, the Haunted Bookstore, Munro’s, Jane Ross Books, Read and Green Books, J & B Books, Professor Bookies and Chapters for their help and support over the years.
 Thanks also to the owners, managers and staff of the Mac’s and 7-11 at 84th and 112th, the Silver Moon at 84th and 120th in ND, Golden Age Collectibles in New Westminster and the Comic Wizard in Newmarket, ON in the Seventies and Eighties, and of Image Collections in Streetsville, ON in the new millenium, for their Superheroic inspiration.
-In addition, thanks to the Steel Eye for all of those games of Galaxian and Galaga in ND in the Seventies, and to Andrew at Refried Beats in Toronto and the good people at Starstruck Entertainment at Square One for all of the great CDs and DVDs over the years in the new millenium.
-Last but not least, thanks to the cinemas at Guildford, Lougheed and New Westminster malls in the Seventies and Eighties, and special thanks to the Stanley Theatre, my favourite cinema in the Greater Vancouver area when I was growing up, and to the Suzuki Theatre, my other favourite cinema, where I suddenly realized one babysitting night in 1981 while watching the allegorical Richard Rush film THE STUNTMAN (1980) that films were as allegorical as all other art.
+In addition, thanks to the Steel Eye for all of those games of Galaxian and Galaga in ND in the Seventies, and to Bay Street Video and Refried Beats in Toronto, and Starstruck Entertainment at Square One for all of the great CDs and DVDs over the years in the new millenium.
+Last but not least, thanks to the cinemas at Guildford, Lougheed and New Westminster malls in the Seventies and Eighties and to the Studio and Vogue theatres, and special thanks to the Stanley Theatre, my favourite cinema in the Greater Vancouver area when I was growing up, and to the Suzuki Theatre, my other favourite cinema, where I suddenly realized one babysitting night in 1981 while watching the allegorical Richard Rush film THE STUNTMAN (1980) that films were as allegorical as all other art.
+Special thanks also to Ray Bradbury, Arthur C. Clarke, Philip K. Dick, Carrie Fisher, Frank Herbert, Stanley Kubrick, Richard Matheson, Ralph McQuarrie and Al Williamson, gone but not forgotten.